TheZoraiz/ascii-image-converter/README.md

 <br>

 ## Usage

+Tip: Decrease font size or zoom out of terminal for maximum quality ascii art

 To convert an image into ascii format, the usage is as follows:
 ```
 ascii-image-converter [path to image]